 • Distinguish volunteering from employment and put flexibility and informality to best effect to complement the work of paid staff.

-• Respect volunteers in both listening and learning from what they have to say.
+• Respect volunteers by both listening and learning from what they have to say.

-• Value and respect the individual through providing equal access to opportunities for active involvement within the scope of the College.
+• Value and respect the individual by providing equal access to opportunities for active involvement within the scope of the College.

 • Value volunteering as an inclusive act of participation, particularly from member volunteers, that is itself important in promoting the work of the College.